Main Menu

 Shakers actually only have one maximum force rating.
 However, shaker systems (i.e. the electrodynamic exciter paired with a specific power amplifier with accessories like a cooling package) have different system ratings.
 For example, the 2100E11 modal shaker has a maximum force rating of 100 lb pk.
 To attain this maximum force rating, the shaker must be driven by an amplifier with adequate power, for example, the 2100E18 power amplifier, which is rated at 1000 W. Additionally, to attain this maximum force rating without damaging the shaker, forced air cooling must be supplied to the shaker to dissipate the heat generated from the current flowing through the coils using, for example, the 2050E03 cooling package.

 For typical modal applications, lower input force levels are desired.
-Therefore, the shaker can be used with instrumentation amplifiers such as the 2050E05 or 2100E21-400 power amplifiers delivered with the K2100E11 and K2100E035 systems respectively.
-The system solution includes certain features of interest to modal test engineers, such as voltage and current monitoring of the amplifier output, safe start, and a safety interlock that can be connected to the 2100E11 mechanical limit switches which prevents over travel of the shaker armature.
-Given the 400 W nominal power rating of these power amplifiers, the maximum attainable output force level of the system is only specified at 35 lb pk.
+Therefore, the 2060E shaker can be used with instrumentation amplifiers such as the 2100E21-400 and 2050E05 power amplifiers.
+Some of the system solutions include certain features of interest to modal test engineers, such as voltage and current monitoring of the amplifier output, safe start, and a safety interlocks.
+Given the 400 W nominal power rating of these power amplifiers, the maximum attainable output force level of the system is only specified at 30 lbf pk.

 When performing experimental modal analysis with shakers, generally all the accelerometers are mounted and cables are run from the structure to the data acquisition system before the shakers are attached to the test article.
 The shaker set up, stinger attachment, and alignment are usually the last steps in the process.
 If attached before the rest of the instrumentation is set up on the structure, the shaker could be damaged due to settling of the structure on its soft supports or shifting of the structure during the course of test setup.
 This will cause misalignment of the shaker/stinger setup which may lead to incorrect measurements.
 As a result, the shaker is generally the last item to be set up and aligned when performing modal testing.